Uninsured Vs Underinsured Rhode Island Motorist Claims

 Is driving without insurance in RI illegal?

 Yes.
 The Rhode Island Motor Vehicles Act requires that all Rhode Island drivers carry minimum liability insurance.
 If you’re driving without insurance, you will have to pay a fine or have your license suspended.
+This concept can also apply to RI boating accidents or RI motorcycle accidents as well.

 Yet when it comes to states with the highest percentage of underinsured drivers, Rhode Island narrowly misses the top 10.
 As of 2021, around 16.5% of Rhode Island drivers are uninsured.
 Your chances of colliding with an uninsured driver are higher than the national average of 1 in 8.